meguna/mff/README.md

 * organized form into Field and IngField components while managing communication between these new subcomponents and the main form component
 * really clean UI UX!!
+* finished implemented complicated logic for adding ingredients, with the automatic adding/removing of fields

+### immediate to do
+* `notes` field for ingredients
+* bare bones form validation (must have name, 1 ingredient, check input length)
+* add ingredients to POST request (remember to put everything in one group for now and update `group` table too)

+#### features that would be great
+* last ingredient field's placeholder says "click to add another ingredient"
+* drag and drop ingredients to change order
+  (probably gonna be really long task without external library support)
+* delete individual ingredients (button shows up when fields are focused) (easy if they are always there - no fancy appear/disappear)
+* drag to group? some intuitive way to group the ingredients? or just a new field "group"? (color code the groups?)
+* grouping idea: "add new ingredient group +" button below the first field. on click starts with one ingredient, and same happens (new "add new ingredient group" button shows up). adds massive complications to react structuring, but probably pretty good in terms of usabiity ask mom what might feel intuitive for her
+* tool tips ("groups are a handy way to remember which ingredients go together!")

 #### Lessons
 * GOD forms are such a pain in the ass